wissal9999999999999/Graph-based-cardiac-event-detection/tutorials/README.md

 ## Folder Structure

 - `graph-signal-processing/`: Tutorials and resources on graph signal processing.
-- `machine-learning/`: Tutorials and resources on machine learning.
+- `graph-ml-gnns/`: Tutorials and resources on graph machine learning and graph neural networks.
-- `deep-learning/`: Tutorials and resources on deep learning.
 - `ecg-analysis/`: Tutorials and resources on ECG signal analysis.

 ## List of Tutorials